Import PLC Variables

 2. Import Variables

 Next we need to import the variables we want to use in our recipe types.
-For this example we are going to use variables that already exist on our on our Playground PLC.
+For this example we are going to use variables that already exist on our on our HELIO Playground PLC.

 - Locate the